altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 {
 ~Felix was engrossed in his phone on the park bench~ *Kent looked around in all directions*
-~Watching for anything out of the ordinary~
+~Watching for anything out of the ordinary.
-~At Felix's mimed request~
+At Felix's mimed request~
 'K::He has been on his phone for a while now.'
 *Kent leaned over*
 'K::They made him mute, I doubt he is pretending.'